Collaborative Family Law

 Unlike mediation, your lawyer is with you throughout the negotiations so you have independent advice and support on hand.

-Burnetts has two qualified collaborative lawyers, Amy Fallows and Simon Mortimer who work alongside other trained collaborative lawyers in the region (through the North Cumbria Collaborative Family Law Group) to help families resolve their differences.
-Amy and Simon are both members of Resolution which is an association of family lawyers whose aim is to deal with separation in a non-confrontational way.
+Burnetts has three qualified collaborative lawyers, Amy Fallows, Katie Wright and Simon Mortimer, who work alongside other trained collaborative lawyers in the region (through the North Cumbria Collaborative Family Law Group) to help families resolve their differences.
+Amy, Katie and Simon are all members of Resolution which is an association of family lawyers whose aim is to deal with separation in a non-confrontational way.

 Collaborative law won’t work for every couple.
 Its success relies on each party being very committed to avoiding court.
 Inevitably, compromises have to be made.
 In any case, we will talk through the collaborative process with you and discuss whether or not it’s right for your circumstances.